sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing.md

 You can

-1. Add shelljs' missing types.
-TODO: LINK
+1. Add missing types to dependencies.
-2. Fix up the type annotations that refer to estree types.
-TODO: LINK
+2. Fix up type annotations that refer to dependencies.
-3. Add missing typings for your dependencies.
-TODO: LINK
+4. Add missing types in your own code.
-4. Add missing typings in your code.
-TODO: LINK
+3. Work around missing types in dependencies.
 5. Fix errors in existing types.
-TODO: LINK

 6. Stub out modules in a d.ts.
 (When you don't mind checking in Typescript code, although others don't necessarily need to edit it.)

-## Missing types in dependencies
+## Add missing types in dependencies

 In Makefile.js, I see a few errors.
 The first is that the module `require('shelljs/make')` isn't found.
 The second group of errors is